 - 2-3 x 10minutes @ 10mile intensity (2-3% gradient), 3minutes recovery (0% gradient)

-*For every 1% gradient increase, running speed generally slows by ~10-15seconds/mile — depending on body weight, running efficiency, muscle strength and aerobic fitness.
-So running pace should be in the region of 30-45seconds slower per mile for a 3% gradient, and 40-60seconds slower for a 4% gradient.
+*For every 1% gradient increase, running speed slows by ~10-15seconds/mile — depending on body weight, running efficiency, muscle strength and aerobic fitness.
+So running pace should be around 30-45seconds slower per mile for a 3% gradient, and 40-60seconds slower for a 4% gradient.

-So, if you want to accurately reflect outdoor running then add an extra 1% onto your treadmill incline.
+With this in mind, if you want match outdoor running, then add an extra 1% onto your treadmill incline.